Skip to content

 Enable or Disable ‘Memory Saver’ in Chrome on your Computer

-Are you looking for the option to enable or disable the Chrome browser Memory Saver feature?
+Are you looking for the option to enable or disable the Chrome browser Memory Saver?
 Learn how to manage this feature to optimize memory usage.

 Memory Saver Made Chrome Faster pop-up on Chrome Computer

-Both these are essential features that help improve the overall performance of the Chrome browser and computer system.
-It also helps in resolving the Out of Memory issue on the browser.
+Both these are essential features that help improve the overall performance of the browser and computer system.
+It also helps resolve the out-of-memory issue on the Chrome browser.

-The Memory Saver option is available under the Chrome Settings page within the Performance tab.
+The Memory Saver option is available under the Settings page within the Performance tab.
 By default, the toggle is enabled for all users; however, you can verify it again.
-Here are the steps to enable Memory Saver in Chrome computer:
+Here are the steps to help:

 1. Launch the Google Chrome browser.